 Giorgia Lupi is an award-winning information designer.
 She co-founded Accurat, a data-driven design firm with offices in Milan and New York, where she is the design director.
 She received her M-Arch at FAF in Ferrara, Italy, and earned a PhD in design at Politecnico di Milano.
 She relocated from Italy to New York City, where she now lives.
 She is co-author of Dear Data, an aspirational hand-drawn data-visualization book.
 The original collection of postcards from Dear Data was recently acquired by The Museum of Modern Art.

-Senior research fellow at the Hauser Institute for Civil Society at Harvard University; chairman of the Advisory Board at MIT Media Lab; and cofounder and CEO of Born Free, an initiative of the Millenium Development Goals Health Alliance that brings private-sector resources and expertise to the goal of eradicating mother-to-child HIV transmission by 2015.
+Jennifer McCrea is senior research fellow at the Hauser Institute for Civil Society at Harvard University; chairman of the Advisory Board at MIT Media Lab; and cofounder and CEO of Born Free, an initiative of the Millenium Development Goals Health Alliance that brings private-sector resources and expertise to the goal of eradicating mother-to-child HIV transmission by 2015.
 In her role as fundraiser, Jennifer has collaborated with organizations such as Acumen, DonorsChoose.org, and Grameen American, to name just a few.

-Brooklyn-based artist and writer.
+Jill Magid is a Brooklyn-based artist and writer.
 Jill’s work blurs the boundaries between art and life.
 She explores the emotional, philosophical, and legal tensions between the individual and “protective” institutions, such as intelligence agencies or the police.
 Her work tends to be characterized by the dynamics of seduction, with the resulting narratives often taking the form of a love story.

-Founder and CEO of Fast Forward Labs, a machine intelligence research company, and Data Scientist in Residence at Accel Partners.
+Hilary Mason is founder and CEO of Fast Forward Labs, a machine intelligence research company, and Data Scientist in Residence at Accel Partners.
 Previously, Hilary was chief scientist at bitly.
 She cohosts DataGotham, a conference for New York’s homegrown data community, and cofounded HackNY, a nonprofit that helps engineering students find opportunities in New York’s creative technical economy.
 Hilary served on Mayor Michael Bloomberg’s Technology Advisory Board, and is a member of Brooklyn hacker collective NYC Resistor.

 Allison C. Meier is a Brooklyn-based writer focusing on the arts and overlooked history.
 Currently, she is a staff writer at Hyperallergic, and moonlights as a cemetery tour guide at New York burial grounds.
 She has also worked as the senior editor at Atlas Obscura and has published stories in The New York Times, Artdesk, ARTnews, Mental Floss, Narrative.ly, Brooklyn Based, the Oklahoma Gazette, and others.